cicd-dockers/az-node/README.md

 # az-node
-docker image for cicd pipelines that deploy a node application to azure cloud
+docker image for cicd pipelines that build and deploy a node application to azure cloud